Why do you charge for your time?

 “But I can get free advice on the internet.”

-You can, gathered from trusted sources like this website, so let’s read what the internet itself says about that:
+You can, so let’s read what the internet itself says about that:

 “Free advice offers accessibility but risks being unspecific, unreliable, or lacking depth, whereas a specialist provides tailored, expert guidance for complex or high-stakes situations, though it comes at a cost … For important decisions, investing in a specialist is often the more effective and safer choice.”